valentinoSPADA/valentinoSPADA/README.md

-- 🔭 I’m currently working on my PI in soyHenry's bootcamp
+- 🔭 I’m currently working on my IP in soyHenry's bootcamp
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/valentinospada/)